santteegt/bondingCurvesUX/contract/README.md

 ## Development

-As a pre-requisite, you need:

-- Node.js >=8
-- npm
-- truffle 5.x
-- ganache-cli
+- First, install project dependencies:

 ```bash
 npm install
 ```

-On a separate terminal window, start an instance of ganache:
+- On a separate terminal window, start an instance of ganache:

 ```
 ganache-cli
 ```

-To migrate/deploy the contracts on the local development network:
+- To migrate/deploy the contracts on the local development network:

 ```
 truffle migrate